Writer, Strategist, Campaigner

 Alastair ran Labour’s communications for ten years, in and out of government.
-He now advises on both political and organisational strategy, as well as working extensively with charities and campaiging around mental health.
+He now advises on both political and organisational strategy, as well as working extensively with charities and campaigning around mental health.
 He’s written a slew of books including Winners, drawing inspiration from high achievers in sport, business and politics.
 In presentations Alastair explains what to do when you come under pressure: “Challenge your basic assumptions, put yourselves in your opponent’s shoes, devise a tight plan from the centre... and then pursue it with aggression.”

-For ten years Alastair Campbell was Tony Blair's right hand man as communications strategist and chief spokesman, often witnessing history in the making.
-Whilst he remains an influential voice and commentator on the political stage, he's now as well known as a writer and campaigner, particularly on mental health awareness.
+For ten years Alastair Campbell was Tony Blair's right-hand man as communications strategist and chief spokesman, often witnessing history in the making.
+Whilst he remains an influential voice and commentator on the political stage, he's now well-known as a writer and campaigner, particularly on mental health awareness.
 He is the Editor At Large of The New European.